corygrunk/pibot/README.md

 # Pibot

 An oberservational, companion robot built with Node.
-Pretty sweet!